July 15, 2006

 Living in the heart of a big city for over five years meant that he found the stillness of the cottage a bit unnerving.
 He was used to hearing traffic at all hours of the night passing by on the street below his flat.
 His neighbors were not known for being quiet either.
 The sounds of the waves were soothing sounds that he had grown used to not hearing.
 It would likely take some time before he found the once-customary sounds comforting again.
 Longer than he was likely to be allowed to remain in the cottage, he thought bitterly.

 A clock on the nightstand showed the time to be just after two.
 Knowing that he would not be falling asleep any time soon, Antonin threw the covers off.
-He pulled a robe over his bare chest.
+He pulled a dressing gown over his bare chest.
 Ordinarily he wouldn't bother, but out of respect for his hostess he didn't want to make her uncomfortable if she was having trouble sleeping too.

 Antonin was disappointed that he didn't see her on his way into the kitchen.
 He was hoping that she might be awake and they could run into each other.
 One thing might lead to another and then she would be shuddering around him, screaming his name and begging him to move back in.
-A man can dream anyway.
+A man could dream anyway.

 Years earlier when he was forced to play host to three wizards with nowhere else to go, he used to grow frustrated with Thorfinn always stealing his best fire whiskey.
 The younger wizard had a serious drinking problem in those days.
 Antonin knew the signs all too well.
 Remembering his witch's remarkable beaded bag with the undetectable extension charm, Antonin snuck into his kitchen when everyone else in the cottage was asleep one night to make some adjustments to one of the cabinets.
 He was pleased to find the same cabinet was still there.
 Pulling open the door, he carefully moved the empty bowls that were in the way without making a sound.